CMLab-Korea/Awesome-Video-Frame-Interpolation/README.md

 ## 📄 Paper List

-We categorize recent VFI papers by methodology (up to February 3, 2026).
+We categorize recent VFI papers by methodology (up to March 10, 2026).

 ## 2.1 Motion Compensation-based